-There are costly and complicated modifications that yield very little difference to the sound of your guitar, and there are also simple and inexpensive changes you can make that result in a huge difference.
-Changing your electric guitar strings definitely falls into the latter.
+There are costly and complicated modifications that yield very little difference to the sound of your guitar, and there are also simple and inexpensive changes you can make that result in a huge difference, such as choosing the best electric guitar strings.
 For as little as $5 and 20 minutes of your time, you can make a significant change to your guitar’s tone and playability.

-In this KillerGuitarRigs guide we reviewed all of the best strings for electric guitars across a broad range of categories.
-There’s a string set in this list to suit pretty much every player, whether you’re a drop tuner, a bluesman, a jack of all trades, a big spender, or simply on a budget.
+In this KillerGuitarRigs Review, we checked out all the best strings for electric guitars across a broad range of categories.
+There’s a string set in this list to suit pretty much every player, whether a drop tuner, bluesman, jack of all trades, big spender, or simply someone wanting a fresh set of strings on a budget.